ltalirz/atomistic-software/src/text/about.md

 Softwares in the \`Spectroscopy\` category are not necessarily simulation engines in the above sense, but compute the response of a given atomic structure to an external excitation (via photons, electrons, ...).

 **Relevance criterion**: In order to keep the length of the list manageable, atomistic simulation engines need to have had at least **one year with 100 citations** or more in order to be added to the list.
+Simulation engines that do not yet meet the criterion are tracked on a [watchlist](${this.packageJson.repository.url}/wiki/Watchlist).

 Besides citation counts, _${this.packageJson.name}_ collects further metadata, such as the homepage, license, and other relevant information.
 Metadata on _${this.packageJson.name}_ should